kazuhiro-seki/sapir/README.md

 ## Demo system

-You can play with the demo system [here](http://44.237.209.189/sapir).
+You can play with the demo system at [http://44.237.209.189/sapir](http://44.237.209.189/sapir).
 Note that it currently accepts only Japanese queries.
-If the demo system doen't work for some reason, try deleting the cache from [here](http://44.237.209.189/sapir/delete).
+If the demo system doen't work for some reason, try deleting its cache by clicking [here](http://44.237.209.189/sapir/delete).

 ## Acknowledgments